logo

 1. Turn your controller off and on

-This step will clear out any mismatched signals.
+This step will clear out any mismatched signals or wireless connections.

 1. Press and hold the Xbox button for 5–10 seconds to turn your controller off.